The Checklist that Saved an Aircraft

 Other Important Aspects of Implementation

 When are checklists helpful and who should you use them?
 While ostensibly simple, this is actually difficult question to answer.
-It may be helpful to consider four factors: the complexity of the procedure, the risk involved to the patient, the familiarity of the provider, and the reactionary gap of the provider.
+In order to creat a checklist that helps more than it hurts consider four factors: the complexity of the procedure, the risk involved to the patient, the familiarity of the provider, and the reactionary gap of the provider.
 “Reactionary gap” is a tactical term adapted to the clinical environment.
 It refers to the time available for a provider’s brain to process the situation, decide on a course of action, and respond effectively.

-Given these criteria, we can see how emergency airway management in the emergency department or ICU might benefit from checklist implementation.
-The procedure complexity is unknown (a difficult airway may exist), the risk involved is significant (failure to manage the airway could result in death), the frequency is moderate to low (anatomically and physiologically difficult airways are not an every-shift event in most institutions), and the reactionary gap is low (the patient can deteriorate very quickly under certain circumstances).
+Applying these principles to emergency airway management in the ED or ICU illustrates a checklist's usefulness.
+The procedure complexity is unknown (a difficult airway may exist), the risk involved is significant (failure to manage the airway could result in death), the frequency is moderate to low (anatomically and physiologically difficult airways do not occur every shift), and the permissible reactionary gap is low (the patient can deteriorate very quickly under certain circumstances).

 To be clear: it is not about one’s career, it is about one’s circumstance.
-It may be very reasonable for an anesthesiologist on an institution’s “difficult airway response team” to use a checklist.
+The need for a checklist is not a reflection on one's specialty, but rather the patient needs.
+It may be very reasonable for an anesthesiologist on an institution’s “Difficult Airway Response Team” to use a checklist.
 Likewise, when outside of the OR with critically ill patients in other areas of the hospital, or outside the hospital in the field (many prehospital physicians do use checklists), it may be very reasonable to use a checklist because the circumstances change.
 The provider may be outside his or her usual environment, limited tools may be available, normal workflow may be interrupted, and the reactionary gap may be significantly lower.

-The intent of the above comparison is not to dictate who should and who should not use a checklist.
-As a junior physician, I would not presume to know enough about any area of medicine to tell a senior clinician how to do his or her job.
-Rather, it is meant to highlight some aspects regarding the human factors science that pertain to different situations of airway management and which situations might derive more or less benefit from checklist use.
+To reemphasize: the intent of the above comparison is not to dictate who should and who should not use a checklist.
+It is meant to highlight some aspects regarding the human factors science that pertain to different situations of airway management and which situations might derive more or less benefit from checklist use.

 Emergency vs Normal Checklists

-It is worth noting the discussions above refer specifically to emergency checklists.
-There are other types of checklists.
+While this review focused on emergency checklists, other types of checklists exist.
 For example, checklists for routine procedures, equipment maintenance, or quality/safety checks.
-In the human factors literature these are referred to as “normal checklists”.18 The equivalent in the clinical environment would be a checklist to prevent catheter-rated blood stream infections (CLABSIs), a daily checklist to ensure proper stocking and equipment function on a code cart, or before routine surgical procedures such as the World Health Organization Surgical Safety Checklist.
-These checklists have, in fact, demonstrated clinical benefit.20,30,31 The structure, design, and function of these checklists, although equally important, is somewhat different than emergency checklists.
+These are referred to as “normal checklists”.18 The equivalent in the clinical environment would be a checklist to prevent catheter-rated blood stream infections (CLABSIs), a daily checklist to ensure proper stocking and equipment function on a code cart, or before routine surgical procedures such as the World Health Organization Surgical Safety Checklist.
+These checklists have, in fact, demonstrated clinical benefit when combined with other measures.20,30,31 The structure, design, and function of these checklists, although equally important, is somewhat different than emergency checklists.
 Their implementation has been discussed by other authors and is best discussed in a separate post.3

-It is fantastic that checklists are gaining popularity and institutions are implementing them in their emergency departments and ICUs.
+The rising popularity and increased implementation of checklists in EDs and ICUs is certainly laudable.
 Indeed, more institutions should endeavor to incorporate them.
-However, in some cases “checklists” have ballooned into complicated, unwieldy, multi-page monstrosities.
-All sorts of “helpful” information, pictographs, algorithms, and other cognitive aids have been lumped onto “checklists”, mutating them into confusing and unhelpful tools.
+The danger, as outlined above is if “checklists” balloon into complicated, unwieldy, multi-page monstrosities that consume pages, use up valuable minutes, and increase rather than decrease confusion.
+All sorts of “helpful” information, pictographs, algorithms, and other cognitive aids have infiltrated “checklists”, mutating them into confusing and unhelpful tools.
 The creation of these human factor Frankensteins is usually a function of misunderstanding of what checklists truly are and not carefully reviewing the literature from other occupations regarding the topic.
-While I applaud the zeal of clinicians that have embraced the concept and dutifully endeavored to make them a standard of care, I would implore everyone to carefully consider the structure and function of these tools.
+While we applaud the zeal of clinicians that have embraced the concept and dutifully endeavored to make them a standard of care, we would implore everyone to carefully consider the structure and function of these tools.
 Even the safest, most effective instruments can fail if they are designed poorly or are used improperly.

 - Checklists should be concise, easy to read, flow logically, have specific responses, and only include critical items needed for safe and effective execution of a procedure